On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Introduction

-The ensemble Kalman-Bucy filter (generally abbreviated {\tt EnKF}) \cite{evensen03,evensen2009book} is a type of Monte Carlo sampling approximation of the Kalman filter.
-In particular, the {\tt EnKF} is a recursive algorithm for propagating and updating the sample mean and sample covariance of an approximated Bayesian filter \cite{evensen2009book}.
-The filter works via the evolution of a collection (i.e. an ensemble) of samples (or ensemble members, or particles) that each satisfies a type of Kalman-Bucy update equation.
-In classical Kalman-Bucy filtering \cite{kalman61,anderson79,Bishop/DelMoral:2016}, a gain function weights a predicted state estimate with the signal observations dependent on the filtering error covariance matrix, see \cite{evensen2009book,Bishop/DelMoral:2016}.
-In the {\tt EnKF}, the error covariance is replaced by a type of sample covariance in the gain function.
+The ensemble Kalman-Bucy filter (generally abbreviated {\tt EnKF}) \cite{evensen03,evensen2009book} is a type of Monte Carlo sample approximation of a class of linear (in the observations) filter in the spirit of the Kalman filter.
+The {\tt EnKF} is a recursive algorithm for propagating and updating the sample mean and sample covariance of an approximated Bayesian filter \cite{evensen2009book}.
+The filter works via the evolution of a collection (i.e. an ensemble) of samples (i.e. ensemble members, or particles) that each satisfies a type of Kalman-Bucy update equation, linear in the observations.
+In classical Kalman-Bucy filtering \cite{kalman61,anderson79,Bishop/DelMoral:2016}, a gain function, that depends on the filter error covariance, is used to weight a predicted state estimate with the signal observations, see \cite{evensen2009book,Bishop/DelMoral:2016}.
+In the {\tt EnKF}, the error covariance in the gain function is replaced by a type of sample covariance.
 The result is a system of interacting particles in the spirit of a mean-field approximation of a certain McKean-Vlasov-type diffusion equation \cite{mckean1966class,DelMoral/Tugaut:2016}.
 We may refine this discussion by giving the relevant equations for a most basic form of {\tt EnKF}.
 Let $(\calV^i_t,\calW^i_t,\calX_0^i)$ with ${1\leq i\leq \sfN+1}$ be $(\sfN+1)$ independent copies of $(\scrV_t,\scrW_t,\scrX_0)$.
 The most basic ensemble Kalman filter, originally due to Evensen \cite{burgers1998analysis,evensen03,evensen2009book}, is defined by,

 with $1\leq i\leq \sfN+1$ and the (particle) sample mean and the sample cross-covariance defining the so-called Kalman gain matrix given by,

 and we may also write the standard sample covariance,

 In this work we study this most basic ensemble Kalman filter as described above, and also more sophisticated variants, including the method of Sakov and Oke \cite{sakov2008deterministic}, that exhibit less fluctuation due to sampling noise.
 Readers familiar with the Kalman filter will recognise immediately some structural similarities as discussed above.
 However, there is no evolution equation given above for the covariance as in the Kalman filter (e.g. no Riccati-type matrix flow equation).
 Instead, we replace the relevant covariance matrices with their sample-based counterparts.